sysborg/sorla-db/Brainstorming.md

 For the first query version needs only to see if has some non logical operator or non logical comparison to resend to find as a recursive method.

 - Prohibted $ and . on updates
-- Create a get that gets data from documents representing something like {teste: {testar: '123'}} that can be get using teste.testar using the get environment from proxy.
-- Simplify the operators environment
 - Preparing new deep search using all capabilities
 - Preparing sort of data using new capabilities
 - Need to improve dot getting value when using find